Sag-Dev/gamedev-templates/documents/Game Design Document (GDD) - Template.md

 ...

+## Game world
+A description of the general feel and theme of the world the game's set in.
+For larger projects, it's recommended to separate this into different documents.

+### Characters, Monsters, Weapons, Races, Worlds...
+Here you can add descriptions of whatever is relevant in your game world.

+### World building
+How will the world of the game be introduced & explained to the player?

 ## Story
 If your game's story is heavy, it's recommended to keep this in separate documents and link them from here.